-- 1. The chairs of the Permanent Committees, the Chair of the Finance Committee, the Editor in Chief of the ISPRS Journal, the Book Series Editor, the ISPRS Webmaster, the Editor of Highlights and the Regional Representatives shall comprise the Advisory Board.
-The Advisory Board shall meet with Council at least once during the inter Congress period. - 2.
-Committees may be appointed by the Council to report on special topics or to address issues in support of Council.
-The membership of a Committee shall consist of a Chairperson appointed by the President and additional members shall be selected by the Chairperson with the approval of the President.
+1. The Chairs of the Permanent Committees, the Chair of the Finance Committee, the Editors in Chief of the ISPRS Journals, the Book Series Editor, the ISPRS Webmaster, the Editor of the eBulletin and the Regional Representatives shall comprise the Advisory Board.
+The Advisory Board shall meet with Council at least once during the inter Congress period.

+2. Committees may be appointed by the Council to report on special topics or to address issues in support of Council.
+The membership of a Committee shall consist of a Chairperson appointed by the President.
+Additional members shall be selected by the Chairperson with the approval of the President.
 International representation among Committee Members shall be encouraged.
 A committee shall be instituted when the Terms of Reference for the Committee have been approved by Council.
 The term of an Ad-Hoc Committee shall coincide with the inter-congress period.
 The term of a Permanent Committee shall be indefinite and may only be dissolved at the end of an inter-Congress period by consensus of the Council.
-The Chairperson shall prepare a report on Committee activities for presentation to each regular meeting of the General Assembly. - Permanent Committees of the Society are: - International Committee on Remote Sensing of the Environment (ICORSE) - International Policy Advisory Committee (IPAC) - International Science Advisory Committee (ISAC)
+The Chairperson shall prepare a report on Committee activities for presentation to each regular meeting of the General Assembly.

+Permanent Committees of the Society are:

+- International Committee on Remote Sensing of the Environment (ICORSE) - International Policy Advisory Committee (IPAC) - International Science Advisory Committee (ISAC) - International Industry Advisory Committee (IIAC)